BoffiniAntonio/Digital-Twin/GO2-simulation/README.md

-# Unitree Go2 Simulation with ProtoTwin
+# Unitree Go2 ProtoTwin Simulation

-This project provides a simulation environment for the **Unitree Go2 quadruped robot** using **ProtoTwin** and **Reinforcement Learning (PPO)**.
+This project provides a **Unitree Go2 robot simulation environment** using **ProtoTwin** and **Reinforcement Learning (PPO)**.

-The goal is to train a locomotion policy in simulation and test the behavior inside a ProtoTwin digital twin environment.
+The goal is to train a locomotion policy for the quadruped robot and evaluate it inside the ProtoTwin simulation environment.

 ---

-# Project Goal
+# Project Overview

-This repository focuses on:
+This repository includes:

-- Simulating the Unitree Go2 robot
-- Training locomotion policies using reinforcement learning
+- Reinforcement learning training code
-- Running trained models inside ProtoTwin simulation
+- ProtoTwin simulation environment

-The workflow follows a **simulation-first robotics development approach**.
+- PPO locomotion policy
+- Simulation execution scripts

+The robot learns to **walk forward while maintaining stability**.

 ---

-# System Workflow
+# System Architecture

-Typical workflow of the project:

 ```
-Robot Simulation (ProtoTwin)
+ProtoTwin Simulation (.ptm)
         ↓
 Environment Interface
         ↓
-Reinforcement Learning Training
+Reinforcement Learning (PPO)
         ↓
 Trained Policy Model
         ↓